edlang90/FlashBack-Diversity/README.md

 Programming the microcontroller is very straightforward.
 The PCB was designed to work as a STM32 Blue Pill, so you must select this option when programming it.
 It must be done in two steps:
 1. Flash the Arduino bootloader using the SWD pins on the PCB, and one of those ST Link emulators like [these](https://www.amazon.com/st-link-v2/s?k=st-link+v2).
 There are plenty of tutorials for flashing the Arduino Bootloader into an STM32 Blue Pill out there already, so I'll save myself some time.
 2. Now you can program the module through the micro USB port.
 Flash the [Flashback code](Code/Flashback/) as if it were a regular STM32 Blue Pill.
+Remember you must open all three files in the Flashback folder for the compiling to work!

 ### 4. Final assembly